 NOTE: This data is taken from the "CPS Status Report" and is thus an estimate taken from a large sample of clients each quarter.
 This graph shows consistently lower employment rates at annual re-assessment, probably due to recovering clients being more likely to become employed but also less likely to remain in services for the annual reassessment.
-The trend over the last fiscal year is somewhat encouraging -- overall employment rates at admission improved compared to FY17.
+The trend over the last fiscal year is somewhat encouraging -- overall employment rates both at admission and annual assessment improved compared to FY17.